List of Stargirl characters: Mike Dugan

 In season three, Mike and Jakeem do their investigation on who killed Gambler.
 When Jakeem reads out a draft from Mike on the wish that would help them, Thunderbolt spells out the message on the bathroom wall at Blue Valley High School's bathroom wall that "the killer has many names".
 At one point, Mike and Jakeem tried to use Thunderbolt's wish to make Brian and Travis act nice towards them when threatening them for their money only for it not to work and Cindy arrived to fight them off.
 Mike and Jakeem try to get Cindy to join up with them upon noting that her connection with the JSA is rocky as Mike comes up with the Young All-Stars name.
 She turns them down.
 They try another attempt with Cindy to no avail where advice from Zeek was no help at all.
 Mike and Jakeem went to an old farm that was one of Dragon King's old lairs.
 They fled when they found a white gorilla approaching them.
 Mike and Jakeem managed to run into Cindy who directs them to the road back into town while she works on trapping the gorilla.
 Making their way back to Pat and Sylvester, Mike and Jakeem inform them about the white gorilla which led to the JSA learning that Ultra-Humanite is in Blue Valley.
-After hearing about Icicle's survival, Mike was present when Jakeem tried to make a wish that Icicle didn't have his powers only for Thunderbolt to state that he can't grant it since Icicle's powers are keeping him alive.
+After hearing about Icicle's survival, Mike was present when Jakeem tried to make a wish that Icicle did not have his powers only for Thunderbolt to state that he cannot grant it since Icicle's powers are keeping him alive.
 Both of them receive a surprise visit from Cindy who agrees to let them help.
 They discover that Dragon King placed his brain into Ultra-Humanite's body while Ultra-Humanite's brain is in Sylvester's body.
 Mike witnesses Jakeem make a specific wish for Thunderbolt to save Cindy from her father which resulted in Thunderbolt turning Dragon King into a white gorilla plush toy.

-10 years later, Shade mentioned that Mike joined the JSA operating S.T.R.I.P.E.
+Ten years later, Shade mentioned that Mike joined the JSA operating S.T.R.I.P.E.
 2.0.